jkulak/git-ninja/README.md

 ## Fast-forward merge

-Fast-forward merge doesn't create an extra commit for merging the changes (like GitHub pull request does), and keeps the history linear. 🔩 Under the hood, it means that the head of the branch that we are merging on to is moved to point to the head of the branch that we are merging from.
+Fast-forward merge doesn't create an extra commit for merging the changes (like GitHub pull request does), and keeps the history linear. 🔩 Under the hood, it means that the head of the branch that we are merging on to is simply moved to the head of the branch that we are merging from.

 # Commands